murk3000/Data_Intensive_Programming/README.md

 # Weekly exercises with Scala

-This repository contains the Scala versions of the completed code that is used for the weekly exercises in the course Data-Intensive Programming.
+Various tasks done on Scala using boilerplate code that was provided by the lecturer.
+Accomplished tasks such as data transformations, aggregations, and modelling in scala.